MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/migrating-an-arbiter.md

 ## Graceful Arbiter Migration

 In graceful arbiter migration, the outgoing arbiter can assist with the migration task and determine a new arbiter.
-This type of migration uses the setting of an arbiter as described in [How to: Set an Arbiter for an MPSD Session](../multiplayer-session/mpsd-how-tos.md).
+This type of migration uses the setting of an arbiter as described in the section [Set an arbiter for an MPSD session](../multiplayer-session/live-mpsd-how-tos.md#set-an-arbiter-for-an-mpsd-session) in the article "Multiplayer tasks".

 ## Failover Arbiter Migration